- 10 Nov 2023

 This section describes how to import and extract existing data into and out of Mambu.

-The main steps for importing data into Mambu are:
+The steps for importing data into Mambu are:

-- Carry out the required preliminary steps described in Prerequisites below.
+- Carry out the required preliminary steps described in Prerequisites.

 - Plan and schedule your migration.
 For an API-based migration, contact your onboarding consultant for help with planning the migration.
 For more information, see Getting help.

 - Prepare your data for submission to Mambu.